cgguerra/lndl-medieval-manuscripts/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
+{% include feature/jumbotron.html objectid="lndl024" %}

-{% include feature/nav-menu.html sections="About CollectionBuilder SA;About the About Page" %}

 ## About LNDL Medieval Manuscripts